eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 14. Can you think of any other option?

+### 4.4	Handling existing PIDs or attestations after re-issuance of new ones
+In general, re-issuance of a PID or attestation will take place when the existing PID or attestation is still valid.
+If that were not the case, there would be a time window where User does not have any valid PIDs or attestations that they can present to Relying Parties.

+After successful re-issuance of a PID or attestation, the Wallet Unit must delete the existing PID or attestation, meaning the one that the re-issued PID or attestation intends to replace.
+This is for a simple reason: the value of some of the attributes in the new PID or attestation may be different from the value in the existing one.
+And obviously, the Wallet Unit must not present attestations containing attribute values that the Wallet Provider no longer wants to attest to.

-## Additions and changes to the ARF
+## 5 Additions and changes to the ARF

-### High-Level Requirements to be added to Annex 2
+### 5.1 High-Level Requirements to be added to Annex 2

 The following High-Level Requirements will be added to Annex 2 of the ARF v1.8: